 CH: The main thing that CBD does is reduce inflammation and bring the body to homeostasis.
 It reduces anxiety and can help you sleep by bringing you into balance.
 So, if your body is way out of balance, you might need more.
 CBD is an organic material that is an adaptogen that your body uses to heal itself.
 If you have extra stress, or you worked out really hard, you might need more.
 Putting yourself in homeostasis means reducing your fight or flight mechanism.
 It means allowing you to sleep better.
 If you sleep better, you can digest your food better, you can recover better, and your body has time to regenerate.
 Over time, you’ll see improvements just by sleeping better.

 DT: Am I right in saying that hemp is really good for the environment?

 CH: A hundred percent.
 It breathes CO2 instead of oxygen.
 It puts out oxygen and cleans the soils.
-They plant it near nuclear wastes and there’s huge fields of hemp growing out in Japan to help clean the ground.
-There’s ones in the Chernobyl area today with giant forests of hemp to help clear up the area.
+They plant it near nuclear wastes and there are huge fields of hemp growing out in Japan to help clean the ground.
+There are ones in the Chernobyl area today with giant forests of hemp to help clear up the area.
 That leads us back to the country of origin of why you need to make sure you know where your hemp came from.

 DT: Is it also bacteria resistant?